-- SLO 1: Students shall write complete essays that demonstrate the ability to perform effectively the essential steps in the writing process (prewriting, organizing, composing, revising, and editing). - SLO 2: Students shall write complete essays that demonstrate the ability to express (explaining, analyzing, developing, and critiquing) ideas effectively. - SLO 3: Students shall write complete essays that demonstrate the ability to use correct grammar (syntax, mechanics, and citation of sources) at a college level of sophistication. - SLO 4: Students shall write complete essays that demonstrate the ability to write for different audiences.(your fellow students and the instructor)
+- SLO 1: Students shall demonstrate the ability to read actively and rhetorically (for instance: knowing what strategy is used, what the purpose is and how the author achieves this, who the author is-level of expertise, and who the intended audience is) - SLO 2: Students shall write complete essays that demonstrate the ability to perform effectively the essential steps in the writing process (prewriting, organizing, composing, revising, and editing). - SLO 3: Students shall write complete essays that demonstrate the ability to express (explaining, analyzing, developing, and critiquing) ideas effectively. - SLO 4: Students shall write complete essays that demonstrate the ability to use correct grammar (syntax, mechanics, and citation of sources) at a college level of sophistication. - SLO 5: Students shall write complete essays that demonstrate the ability to write for different audiences.(your fellow students and the instructor)